RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 Following these sub-sections of what we learn about the world, we would typically have a sub-section focused on some of the weaknesses of what was done.
 This could concern aspects such as the data that were used, the approach, and the model.
 And the final sub-section is typically a few paragraphs that specify what is left to learn, and how future work could proceed.

 In general, we would expect this section to take at least twenty-five per cent of the total paper.
-For instance, in an eight page paper, we would expect at least two pages of discussion.
+For instance, in an eight-page paper, we would expect at least two pages of discussion.